White House reunion is latest sign of Biden-Obama friendship - NewsBreak

 White House reunion is latest sign of Biden-Obama friendship

-WASHINGTON — (AP) — In the final days of his presidency, Barack Obama surprised then-Vice President Joe Biden with the Presidential Medal of Freedom and moved his No. 2 to tears by evoking the poetry of W.B.
-Yeats and declaring, "Think where man's glory most begins and ends, and say my glory was I had such friends.'"
+In the final days of his presidency, Barack Obama surprised then-Vice President Joe Biden with the Presidential Medal of Freedom and moved his No. 2 to tears by evoking the poetry of W.B.
+Yeats to declare, "Think where man’s glory most begins and ends, and say my glory was I had such friends.’”

 “They are real friends, not just Washington friends,” said White House press secretary Jen Psaki, who added, “It’s not a relationship of obligation.
 It’s one where they developed a deep and close friendship through the course of their time serving together."